SkiesGames/SkiesDota-CI-CD-Templates/ansible/test_jobs/README.md

 ## Test Image

-The testing jobs use a dedicated Docker image built from `Dockerfile.ansible-lint`:
+The testing jobs use a dedicated Docker image built from `Dockerfile.test`:

 **Base Image:** `python:3.13-slim`
 **Installed Packages:**